danomatika/ofxLua/README.md

     -- note: use ':' not '.' to call class instance member functions coolClass:doSomething()

-    -- properties are access with a '.' coolClass.anInt = 10
+    -- properties are accessed with a '.' coolClass.anInt = 10
     coolClass.aString = "hello world"